James-R-Newman/James-R-Newman/README.md

 - 🔭 I’m currently working on machine vision techniques in drone navigation and robotics
 - 🌱 I’m currently learning reinforcement learning and robotics
-- 👯 I’m looking to get a job working on cool projects with AI!
+- 👯 I’m looking for a job working on cool projects with AI!

 <!--